 Most modern keyboards use a hybrid approach, with the majority of processing happening on-device, but some anonymized data being used to improve the base models.

 Google's Gboard similarly emphasizes on-device processing, though they do collect some anonymized statistics to improve the service.
-SwiftKey (now owned by Microsoft) gives users options about what data they share.
+SwiftKey (now owned by Microsoft) gives users granular controls about what data they share, and their 2026 update introduced "Privacy Zones" where certain apps or contacts trigger enhanced privacy modes automatically.

 Beyond where processing happens, keyboards employ several other privacy measures:

 "The challenge is building AI that's smart enough to help you without compromising your privacy," says a privacy engineer at CleverType.
-"We're constantly balancing predictive power with privacy protection."
+"We're constantly balancing predictive power with privacy protection.
+The good news is that in 2026, thanks to advances in on-device AI and specialized hardware, that tradeoff is becoming less severe.
+You can have both privacy and intelligence."

-Users who are particularly concerned about privacy can look for keyboards that explicitly state they do not send data to the cloud, though this may come at the cost of some predictive capabilities.
+Users who are particularly concerned about privacy can look for keyboards that explicitly state they do not send data to the cloud.
+The performance gap between cloud-based and on-device keyboards has narrowed dramatically—many fully private keyboards now match or exceed the prediction quality of their cloud-dependent competitors from just two years ago.

 Let's talk about those embarrassing typos we all make.
 How exactly does your keyboard know that "yoi" should be "you" or that "teh" should be "the"?
 The error correction systems in AI keyboards are fascinating examples of probabilistic modeling in action.